-At GTSC's request, ITSMR was responsible for conducting the problem identification process used by New York in developing the state's FFY 2019 data-driven HSSP.
+At GTSC's request, ITSMR was responsible for conducting the problem identification process used by New York in developing the state's FFY 2020 data-driven HSSP.
 The first step in the process was to conduct analyses on data extracted from the sources that have been described.
-The initial analyses were conducted using the most recent five years of FARS data (2012-2016) to determine the trend in each of the core performance measures related to fatalities.
-The trend in the number of serious injuries suffered in crashes was analyzed using 2012-2016 data from New York's AIS.
-For the core behavioral measure, the results from the five most recent observation surveys (2013-2017) were analyzed to determine the trend in the state's seat belt use rate.
+The initial analyses were conducted using the most recent five years of FARS data (2013-2017) to determine the trend in each of the core performance measures related to fatalities.
+The trend in the number of serious injuries suffered in crashes was analyzed using 2013-2017 data from New York's AIS.
+For the core behavioral measure, the results from the five most recent observation surveys (2014-2018) were analyzed to determine the trend in the state's seat belt use rate.
 A five-year moving average was calculated for each of these core measures.
+Similar analyses were conducted on the additional performance measures established to track progress in several of the program areas.